amithasan16Hstu/Ass1_CSE305/README.md

 - Deployed on AWS, Azure, or local HSTU servers with SSL certificates.
 - Automate repetitive tasks and ensure consistent environments for development and production.
 - Rollback plans in case of deployment issues.

+---

+## Maintenance and Continuous Improvement

+- Monitor system performance, fix bugs, and release updates regularly.
+- Address user feedback to improve the system.
 - Some key aspects of the maintenance phase in SDLC:
   - Bug Fixing
   - Enhancements